open-contracting/standard/docs/guidance/publish/merging.md

 Deletions are not a frequent occurrence, but it is important that deletion rules are considered when transforming data to OCDS.
 Even if the publisher doesn’t publish records or compiled releases, a correct implementation allows users to build them themselves for their own needs.

-As the merge routine shows, the use of the `null` keyword in JSON has a role in the deletion of data, **that’s why is important to never include `null` values in data that are not meant to delete a field**.
+As the merge routine shows, the use of the `null` keyword in JSON has a role in the deletion of data, **that’s why it is important never to include `null` values in data that are not meant to delete a field**.

 ## Worked examples